Michał Serwacy Wiśniowiecki: Lithuanian Civil War in 1700

-Great Northern War (1700-1721)
+Great Northern War (1700–1721)

 Civil war in Poland (1704–1706)

-After becoming Speaker of the Parliament in Lublin, in 1703, the noble Diet appointed him Lithuanian Field Hetman, Castellan of Vilnius and eventually he gained the title of the Great Hetman of Lithuania.
+After becoming Speaker of the Parliament in Lublin, in 1703, the noble Diet appointed him Lithuanian Field Hetman, Castellan of Vilnius and eventually he gained the title of the Grand Lithuanian Hetman.
 Throughout the civil war period in the early eighteenth century, Wiśniowiecki supported Augustus II, but only few months after Augustus' abdication in 1707, he switched sides only to favour the new king Stanisław I Leszczyński.

 Moreover, Michał was forced to give back the title of a Hetman and the province of Vilnius.
 After the defeat of the Swedish army at the Battle of Poltava that Wiśniowiecki aided and supported, he was forced (from the Russian side) to give up his family and possessions.
 After his refusal on 8 September 1709 he was immediately imprisoned by the Russian Imperial Army.
 Despite the intercession of many people, including king Augustus II himself, who then returned to Poland, Tsar Peter I was not going to release the prince, whom he considered a traitor and a liar.
 Only after a year Michał managed to escape, but for a long time he was unable to return to the country where the Russian troops remained and stationed, especially in the Grand Duchy of Lithuania.
 After several years of trying to restore the Leszczyński family on the Polish throne, and after heavy negotiations with Augustus, in spring of 1716 Wiśniowiecki returned to Poland, but the prince could not count on retaining his former titles and posts as these were already occupied by strong supporters and loyal friends of the king.
 It was only in 1720 that the post of Chancellor of Lithuania became vacant and after some hesitation, the king allowed Michał to become the Chancellor.
 Also during this time he was awarded the Order of the White Eagle.